 Lending-related commitments - The fair value of loan commitments, revolving credit facilities and standby letters of credit are not included in the above table.
 The majority of the lending-related commitments are not carried at fair value on a recurring basis nor are they actively traded.
 These instruments generate fees, which approximate those currently charged to originate similar commitments, which are recognized over the term of the commitment period.
-Deferred fees on loan commitments, revolving credit facilities and standby letters of credit totaled \$139 million and \$137 million at March 31, 2021 and December 31, 2020, respectively.
+Deferred fees on loan commitments, revolving credit facilities and standby letters of credit totaled \$140 million and \$137 million at September 30, 2021 and December 31, 2020, respectively.

-20. Litigation and Regulatory Matters
+21. Litigation and Regulatory Matters

-The following supplements, and should be read together with, the disclosure in Note 29, "Litigation and Regulatory Matters," in our 2020 Form 10-K. Only those matters with significant updates and new matters since our disclosure in our 2020 Form 10-K are reported herein.
+The following supplements, and should be read together with, the disclosure in Note 29, "Litigation and Regulatory Matters," in our 2020 Form 10-K, in Note 20, "Litigation and Regulatory Matters," in our Form 10-Q for the three month period ended March 31, 2021 (the "2021 First Quarter Form 10-Q") and in Note 21, "Litigation and Regulatory Matters," in our Form 10-Q for the six month period ended June 30, 2021 (the "2021 Second Quarter Form 10-Q").
+Only those matters with significant updates and new matters since our disclosure in our 2020 Form 10-K, our 2021 First Quarter Form 10-Q and our 2021 Second Quarter Form 10-Q are reported herein.

-In addition to the matters described below and in our 2020 Form 10-K, in the ordinary course of business, we are routinely named as defendants in, or as parties to, various legal actions and proceedings relating to activities of our current and/or former operations.
+In addition to the matters described below and in our 2020 Form 10-K, our 2021 First Quarter Form 10-Q and our 2021 Second Quarter Form 10-Q, in the ordinary course of business, we are routinely named as defendants in, or as parties to, various legal actions and proceedings relating to activities of our current and/or former operations.
 These legal actions and proceedings may include claims for substantial or indeterminate compensatory or punitive damages, or for injunctive relief.
 In the ordinary course of business, we also are subject to governmental and regulatory examinations, information-gathering requests, investigations and proceedings (both formal and informal), certain of which may result in adverse judgments, settlements, fines, penalties, injunctions or other relief.
 In connection with formal and informal inquiries by these regulators, we receive numerous requests, subpoenas and orders seeking documents, testimony and other information in connection with various aspects of our regulated activities.